ttlew/conversation/dialog-methods.md

 ```
 {: codeblock}

 The `(60*60*1000L)` value represents an hour in milliseconds.
 This expression adds 3 hours to the current time.
-It then recalculates the time from a UTC time zone to EST time zone by subtracing 5 hours from it.
+It then recalculates the time from a UTC time zone to EST time zone by subtracting 5 hours from it.
 It also reformats the date values to include hours and minutes AM or PM.

 ## Numbers
 {: #numbers}